 Wider scope area Why Audit approach Financial sustainability and financial management (continued) Specific identified focus areas (continued): Audit Scotland planning guidance requires us to consider the following matters which are potential risks to all Public Sector bodies.
-Scotland's new financial powers The Fiscal Framework agreement arising as part of the 2012 and 2016 Scotland Acts provides the Scottish Parliament with new powers and changes Scottish public finance.
-There is a risk that the Board's funding, responsibilities or performance objectives are altered, together with changes to the environment in which it operates which may impact on day to day activities.
+Changing landscape for public financial management Scottish public finances are fundamentally changing, with significant taxraising powers, new powers over borrowing and reserves, and responsibility for 11 social security benefits.
+Scottish Government published an initial five-year Medium Term Financial Strategy in May 2018.
+The Board and its partners need to consider the impact of the new powers on its operations and future budgets.
 EU withdrawal The nature and impact of withdrawal from the EU continues to be uncertain and changing.
 There is a risk that Board fails to prepare for, or is impacted by changes to employees, citizens, funding or regulations.
-End of public sector pay cap The Scottish Government has stated its intention for the 1% public sector pay cap which has applied for seven years is being lifted.
-It is not clear when increases will take effect or how they will be funded.
-There is an uncertainty risk which needs to be considered as part of the Board's forward financial planning.
-We will remain alert to the impact of new financial powers and EU withdrawal on the Board's operations and the environment within which it operates.
-We will consider the appropriateness of management's risk assessment and planning for both matters.
-We will consider how the Board is planning for the end of the public sector pay cap, for example, within future budget modelling, sensitivity and funding analysis.
+Dependency on key suppliers This has brought into focus the risk of key supplier failure and the risk of underperformance in suppliers that are experiencing difficult trading conditions.
+The risk exists where individual public sector as a whole is subject to significant systemic risk.
+There is a risk that entities are overly dependent on a small number of key suppliers to provide services.
+We will report on how the Board reports on its funding arrangements, responsibilities and performance through the audit of its management commentary and financial statements.
+We will remain alert to the impact of the EU withdrawal on the Board's operations and the environment within which it operates as part of our risk assessment procedures and wider scope responsibilities.
+We will consider the appropriateness of management's risk assessment and planning for both matters with reference to guidance provided by Audit Scotland.
+We will consider how the Board manages the risk of its partner bodies depending on key suppliers.
+This work will be primarily be informed by auditor's analysis and reporting on the two partner bodies.